Posted on January 7, 2022 by Paul

 PCC Guidelines

-Category: Announcements, Blog, CPGs, Due outs, Position Papers, Recommendations, slider Tags: Articles, blog, Cheat sheet, Checklist, Clinical Practice Guidelines, CPG, Critical Skills Task List, Curriculum, Documentation, field care, JTS, medic, Medicine, PFC, war surgery, Wound Care
+Category: Announcements, Blog, CPGs, Due outs, Position Papers, Recommendations Tags: Articles, blog, Cheat sheet, Checklist, Clinical Practice Guidelines, CPG, Critical Skills Task List, Curriculum, Documentation, field care, JTS, medic, Medicine, PFC, war surgery, Wound Care

 Posted on March 6, 2020 by Paul